joeriks/VanillaViews/README.md

 Vanilla C# views
 ================

-tl;dr; if you are good at C# and like DRY, refactoring and TDD, and if you usually get ready made HTML, then you'll probably get more productive with pure C# (creating HTML strings) than with Razor.
+**tl;dr; if you are good at C#, and like things like DRY, refactoring and TDD.
+And if you usually get ready made HTML to work with.
+Then I think you will be more productive with pure C# (creating HTML strings) than with Razor.**

 Mixing languages is always a source of possible friction, Microsoft did a great work creating the Razor View Engine.
 But I think it sometimes add more problems than it solves.
 An initial assumption is that we need to keep HTML files separate from